flikites/flux-mini-fdm-akash/README.md

 # flux-mini-fdm-akash
-SDL to deploy a Flux Mini Domain Management Instance For Any Flux App (Load Balancer)
+SDL to deploy a Flux Mini Domain Management Instance For Any Flux App (Load Balancer) onto the Akash Network

 Flux makes it easy to spawn a large number of instances for your docker applications.